How It Works

 What are the costs?

 Because ALVA is a public school program, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum, and qualified students receive a loaner computer, printer, and internet stipend.
+Enrolled families receive the K12 curriculum, and qualified students receive a loaner computer and printer.

 What is my role as a parent?

 Middle school is a time when students become more independent, taking on more responsibility and ownership for their learning and working more directly with their teachers.
 But parent involvement is still critical to student success.
 As a parent, you (or another responsible adult you choose) serve as your child's Learning Coach.
 While teachers set the pace of instruction, the Learning Coach helps their student(s) stay on track by:

 - offering regular (daily) assistance outside of live instructional time